mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-30 -- Rep. Brad Sherman (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-30)
 ### Committees
-Brad Sherman is the #11 Republican on the House Committee on Science, Space, and Technology
+Brad Sherman is the #11 Democrat on the House Committee on Science, Space, and Technology

-Brad Sherman is the #4 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Brad Sherman is the #4 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```